Tejatrivikram-007/Cafe-Website/README.md

-Here’s an example of content for the GitHub repository for the "Cups & Crumps" cafe website built using HTML, CSS, and JavaScript:
+Here’s an example of content for the GitHub repository for the "Cups & Crumbs" cafe website built using HTML, CSS, and JavaScript:

 ---

-## Cups & Crumps - Cafe Website
+## Cups & Crumbs - Cafe Website

 **Description**
-Cups & Crumps is a fully functional cafe website designed and developed using HTML, CSS, and JavaScript.
+Cups & Crumbs is a fully functional cafe website designed and developed using HTML, CSS, and JavaScript.
 It offers a sleek and responsive user experience, allowing users to explore the cafe's menu, place orders, and navigate through the various sections of the site seamlessly.
-The website is designed to be fully responsive, making it accessible across all devices, from desktops to smartphones.
+The website is designed to be fully responsive, making it accessible across all devices,like desktops .

 ---